Blklight/blklight.github.io/content/dev-corporation/asynchronous-javascript-async-await.md

 Algo que você precisa saber sobre funções `async` é que elas sempre retornam `promises`.

-_The one thing you need to know about async functions is that; they always returns a promise._

 No caso onde nós explicitamente returnamos algo que não é uma `promise`, como acima, o valor retornado é automáticamente incluído em uma `promise` resolvida, sendo o valor resolvido sendo uma _`non-promise`_.
 Para o código acima, `asyncFunc().then(result => console.log(result))`, irá retorna a string Hey!.

-_In the case where we explicitly return something that is not a promise, like above, the return value is automatically wrapped into a resolved promise with the resolved value being the non-promise.
-For the code above, `asyncFunc().then(result => console.log(result))` will return the string Hey!._

 ## **_Await_**

 A palavra-chave `await` só pode ser utilizada junto de um bloco `async`, caso contrário, irá gerar um erro de sintaxe.
 Isso significa que você não pode utilizar o `await` no nível superior do código, basicamente pode ser utilizado sozinho.

-_The await keyword can only be used within an async block, otherwise it'll throw a syntax error.
-This means you cannot use await in the top level of our code, basically, don't use it by itself._

 **Quando nós devemos utilizá-lo?** Se nós possuirmos uma função assíncrona dentro de bloco `async`.
 Então, vamos dizer que precisamos buscar alguns dados do nosso servidor e depois utilizar esses dados dentro do nosso bloco `async`.
 Nós utilizaremos o `await` para parar a execução da função e continuar depois que os dados forem obtidos.
 Por exemplo:

-_When do we use it?
-If we have an asynchronous function inside of an async block.
-So let's say we need to fetch some data from our server and then use that data within our async block.
-We will use await to pause the function execution and resume after the data comes in.
-For example:_

 ```js
 async function asyncFunc() {